Net-Sec-Dev/BitLocker-Remote-Configuration/README.md

 $EncryptionMethod = "XtsAes256"         # Encryption strength
 $ExportPath = "\\network\share"         # Folder to save recovery key
 $Version = "Enable Bitlocker v2.1 PDQ"  # Script version

+## Exit Codes

+0	BitLocker enabled and recovery key exported.
+99	BitLocker is already enabled on the drive.

+22	Failed to write the recovery key file (check permissions/network path).
+33	Could not parse recovery information from manage-bde.
+44	Failed to enable BitLocker.
+45	Failed to resume BitLocker encryption (if suspended).
+55	Failed to add recovery password protector.
+66	Failed to query manage-bde output.
+77	Export path does not exist or is unreachable.
+88	Unable to retrieve BitLocker volume information.

 ## How It Works
 ```text